The Aurora Test process for IVF/ICSI

 - You will receive hormone stimulation to mature many eggs

-- After egg collection, the embryologist removes the corona cells surrounding the egg to free the egg for sperm injection (ISCI).
+- After egg collection, the embryologist removes the cumulus cells surrounding the egg to free the egg for sperm injection (ICSI).

-- The successfully fertilised eggs (now called embryos) grow in the laboratory incubator for 3 to 5 days.
+- The successfully fertilized eggs (now called embryos) grow in the laboratory incubator for 3 to 5 days.

-- In the meantime, the corona cells are analysed with the Corona Test to know which of your eggs has the highest potential to result in a healthy baby
+- In the meantime, the cumulus cells are analysed with the Aurora Test to know which of your eggs has the highest potential to result in a healthy baby

 - Your embryologist will monitor the development of the embryos

-- The embryo that shows good development and a high Corona Test score will be chosen for your first transfer.
+- The embryo that shows good development and a high Aurora Test score will be chosen for your first transfer.

 - In conclusion, your pregnancy chances will substantially increase with this test compared to embryo selection with only visual inspection.

 Who should use the Aurora Test?